Akaparambu: Kalari

-The Akapparambu Kalari has a kalary temple without roof and main prathishta is headed by Lord Virabhadran.
+The Akapparambu Kalari has a kalary temple without roof and main prathishta is headed by Lord Virabhadra.
 The other prathishtas in the temple are Lord Ganesha, Saraswati Bhagawati, Rekteswari and Bhuvaneswari.
 Kalari vidya, Astrology, mantra-tandra and Ayurveda (treatment) were the main profession of the members, who did have very deep knowledge in Sanskrit and Ayurveda.
 It is difficult to recruit members of the new generation to this profession.

 Eravikulangara Bhagavathi Temple

 The Eravikulangara temple is an ancient Hindu temple dedicated to Bhagavan Shiva and Bhagavan Ayyappan.
-Vilwamangalam Swamiyar had 'The Darshan of Devi' (the sight of the divine) at this place, hence the hillock where the temple is situated is also called Thiruviluam Kunnu.
+Vilwamangalam Swamiyar had 'The Darshan of Devi' (the sight of the divine) at this place, hence the Hillock where the temple is situated is also called Thiruviluam Kunnu.